-My motivation for this activist adventure starts in the United States Gulf Coast, where I grew up and where, in 2010, BP spilled 4.9 million barrels of oil.
+In 2010, in the United States Gulf Coast, where I grew up, BP spilled 4.9 million barrels of oil.

 There, cleanup workers reported “eye, nose and throat irritation; respiratory problems; blood in urine, vomit and rectal bleeding; seizures; nausea and violent vomiting episodes that last for hours; skin irritation, burning and lesions; short-term memory loss and confusion; liver and kidney damage; central nervous system effects and nervous system dam- age; hypertension; and miscarriages”.
 It’s no surprise, given that those unemployed fishermen and were sometimes not allowed to use respirators, and BP threatened to fire those that did.
 Pictures of people in protective gear would have been bad press.